0xHiteshPatel/appsvcs_integration_iapp/FEATURES.md

    - iRules:
      - Reference pre-existing iRules (ordering preserved)
      - Bundled iRule support
+     - Dynamically load from URL
+       - Required URLs
+       - Optional URLs - allow deployment to succeed if iRule does not exist on remote server
    - Advanced Profile Support
      - Reference any pre-existing policy on the device
    - SSL/TLS: